jackdewinter/pymarkdown/docs/rules/rule_md043.md

 This rule is not triggered when the required heading structure constraints are met by the actual heading structure.
-Using the default configuration value of an empty string, every actual heading structure meets that criteria.
+Using the default configuration value of an empty string, every actual heading structure meets those criteria.

 Given a configuration value of `# Level 1,## Level 2`, those two Heading elements must be present in the document and in that order to satisfy the requirements: